 We just finished a weekend supporting our SQUADRUN athletes (or athemaletes as Ngaire will sometimes call herself) at the beautiful and gruelling Ultra Trail Australia.
 In the post race celebration posts one thing that has struck me is that this really isn’t just about running.
 It isn’t glitzy, it’s about facing your own demons and showing how strong you really are.
-Ngaire sent myself, Kerry and Corey a message explaining just how much the race actually meant to her.
+Ngaire sent and Kerry a message explaining just how much the race actually meant to her.
 I have asked her permission to share because I realise that it is personal and emotional but above all of that it is inspiring and I believe that her journey should be acknowledged and celebrated.

 Ngaire’s message below:

 Reading Brett Sammut’s wonderfully honest account of his race, and motivation for it, made me realise perhaps I should share just how much getting through this race has meant to me.
 I had actually signed up for the 50k last year, but then had to pull out in January, because my Mum passed away, very abruptly, and I took it really hard.
 Couldn’t get out of bed hard.
 My Dad had passed 6 months earlier, and that was the final blow.
 I think I told you, Corey, that I was struggling with depression.
 Sort of true.
 I started doing park run, as a way to cope, and, early last year, could barely run the 5k, but I kept pushing.
 The only reason I signed up for UTA100 was because I figured (correctly) that the training would be a good way to deal with the grief.
 I didn’t admit it to myself at the time, but I don’t think I ever truly thought I would ever hit the start line.
 I figured I would train, get overwhelmed, then withdraw.